Brown pelican: Feeding

 The brown pelican is a piscivore, primarily feeding on fish.
 Menhaden may account for 90% of its diet, and the anchovy supply is particularly important to the brown pelican's nesting success.
 Other fish preyed on with some regularity includes pigfish, pinfish, herring, sheepshead, silversides, mullets, sardines, minnows, and topminnows.
 Brown pelicans residing in Southern California rely especially heavily on pacific sardine as a major food source which can compose up to 26% of their diet, making them one of the top three predators of sardines in the area.
 Non-fish prey includes crustaceans, especially prawns, and it occasionally feeds on amphibians and the eggs and nestlings of birds (egrets, common murres and its own species).

 As the brown pelican flies at a maximum height of 60 to 70 ft above the ocean, it can spot schools of fish while flying.
 When foraging, it dives bill-first like a kingfisher, often submerging completely below the surface momentarily as it snaps up prey.
 Besides its sister species, the Peruvian pelican, this is the only pelican to primarily forage via diving, all other extant pelican merely float on the waters' surface when foraging.
 Upon surfacing, it spills the water from its throat pouch before swallowing its catch.
 Only the Peruvian pelican shares this active foraging style (although that species never dives from such a great height), while other pelicans forage more inactively by scooping up corralled fish while swimming on the water surface.
 It is an occasional target of kleptoparasitism by other fish-eating birds such as gulls, skuas, and frigatebirds.
-They are capable of drinking saline water due to the high capacity of its salt glands to excrete salt.
+They are capable of drinking saline water due to the high capacity of their salt glands to excrete salt.